-- 1. Percent removal is calculated using the following equation: (average monthly influent concentration average monthly effluent concentration) ÷ average monthly influent concentration. - 2.
-Colony forming units (cfu) per 100 ml or most probable number (MPN), depending on the analytical method used. - 3.
-TRC shall be measured during periods when chlorine is used as either backup bacteria control or when disinfection of plant treatment equipment is required.
-Regulations at 40 CFR Part 136 define "instantaneous grab" as analyzed within 15 minutes of collection.
-The effluent limitation for TRC is the instantaneous maximum and cannot be averaged for reporting purposes. - 4.
+- The permit retains the mass loading for BOD5 and TSS based on 0.35 MGD as requested by previous NMED's conditions of certification - 2.
+Percent removal is calculated using the following equation: (average monthly influent concentration average monthly effluent concentration) ÷ average monthly influent concentration. - · 3.
+Colony forming units (cfu) per 100 ml - 4.
+TRC shall be measured during periods when chlorine is used as either backup bacteria control, when disinfection of plant treatment equipment is required or when used for filamentous algae control.
+The effluent limitation for TRC is the instantaneous maximum grab sample taken during periods of chlorine use and cannot be averaged for reporting purposes.
+Instantaneous maximum is defined in 40 CFR Part 136 as being measured within 15 minutes of sampling. - 5.
 Monitoring and reporting requirements begin on the effective date of this permit.
-Compliance with the Whole Effluent Toxicity limitations is required on the effective date of the permit.
-See PART II, Whole Effluent Toxicity Testing Requirements for additional WET monitoring and reporting conditions.
+See Part II E and F, Whole Effluent Toxicity Testing Requirements for additional WET monitoring and reporting conditions. - 6.
+The test should occur in winter or springtime when most sensitive juvenile life forms are likely to be present in receiving water and colder ambient temperatures might adversely affect treatment processes.
+This will generally be defined as between November 1 and April 30.